orangegcc/AWML/README.md

 AP clustering algorithm is published by "Clustering by Passing Messages Between Data Points."
 [Download](https://github.com/thunlp/KB2E/tree/master/cluster)
 Note that, we provide our clustering result in k.pkl file.
 3. call the program rel2subrel_apC.py and parse_trainC.py to obtain the clustered training matrices for head, relation and tail for the training of our proposed framework AWML:
+We provide the dictionary of relation to sub-relation in rel2subrel_apC.pkl and subrel2rel_apC.pkl.
 * TransE: FB15k-train-inpl/inpo/inpr_C.pkl for FB15k and WN-train-inpl/inpo/inpr_C.pkl for WN18.
 * TransE(AdaGrad): FB15k-train_C.pkl for FB15k and WN-train_C.pkl for WN18 in folder AWML_TransEmin/data/.
 * TransR: FB15k-train-inpl/inpo/inpr_RC.pkl for FB15k and WN-train-inpl/inpo/inpr_RC.pkl for WN18.